tlepple/data_origination_workshop/README.md

 #####  Call the `Data Generator` to stream some messages to our topics:
 ---

-We will switch to a different OS user `datagen` (password for user: `supersecret1` where some data generation tools were installed during setup.
+We will switch to a different OS user `datagen` (password for user: `supersecret1` where the data generation tool was installed during setup.
 From a terminal window run:

 ##### Command:
 ```